• Skip to main content

 • AurelBuche

-AurelBuche 2 months ago in reply to blankman
+AurelBuche over 1 year ago in reply to blankman

 Also for your ?maxSize issue, to restrain only in one direction you could simply use a huge value for the other one (bigger than the screen width/height)